16. Environments and evaluation (*)#

 expr_x <- quote(x)

-two different constants.
+to two different

 e1 <- as.environment(list(x=1))